Code-routing: a new attack on position verification: Entanglement and complexity in code-routing

 \subsection{Lower bounds on efficiently achievable complexity}

-In the last section we saw that the code-based protocol can carry out a routing task using at most $O(SP_{k,(2)}(f))$ maximally entangled pairs of qukits, where $SP_{k,(2)}(f)$ is the minimal size of a span program over $\mathbb{Z}_p$ (with $p$ prime) that computes the non-local part of $f$.
-To capture the set of functions that can be performed using reasonable amounts of entanglement with this strategy, we define the following complexity classes. \begin{definition} For prime $p$, $\PSP_p$ is the set of families of functions $f_n:\{0,1\}^n\rightarrow \{0,1\}$ that can be computed using span programs over the field $\mathbb{Z}_p$ of size polynomial in $n$. \end{definition} \begin{definition} $\PSP_{p,(2)}$ is the set of families of functions $f_n:\{0,1\}^{2n}\rightarrow \{0,1\}$ which can be computed in the form $f(x,y)=h(\alpha(x),\beta(y))$ with $h\in \PSP_p$. \end{definition}
+In the last section we saw that the code-based protocol can carry out a routing task using at most $O(SP_{p,(2)}(f))$ maximally entangled pairs of qupits, where $SP_{p,(2)}(f)$ is the minimal size of a span program over $\mathbb{Z}_p$ (with $p$ prime) that computes the non-local part of $f$.
+To capture the set of functions that can be performed using reasonable amounts of entanglement with this strategy, we define the following complexity classes. \begin{definition} For prime $p$, $\PSP_p$ is the set of families of functions $f_n:\{0,1\}^n\rightarrow \{0,1\}$ that can be computed using span programs over the field $\mathbb{Z}_p$ of size polynomial in $n$. \end{definition} \begin{definition} $\PSP_{p,(2)}$ is the set of families of functions $f_n:\{0,1\}^{2n}\rightarrow \{0,1\}$ which can be computed in the form $f_n(x,y)=h_n(\alpha(x),\beta(y))$ with $h_n\in \PSP_p$. \end{definition}

-\Cref{thm:codeprotocol} establishes that the routing task can be completed with polynomial EPR pairs for a function family $\{f_n\}$ if it is in the class $\PSP_{p,(2)}$, for any $p$.
+\Cref{thm:codeprotocol} establishes that the routing task can be completed with polynomial EPR pairs for a function family $\{f_n\}$ at least when it is in the class $\PSP_{p,(2)}$, for any prime $p$.
 This gives that the class of functions efficiently implementable in the code-routing strategy is at least $\cup_{\text{prime}\,\, p} \PSP_{p,(2)}$.
 We are interested in the relationship between this class and $\text{L}_{(2)}$, which is the class of functions that can be computed non-locally in the garden-hose model (the most efficient previously known protocol) with polynomial entanglement.
-In the next two sections we give evidence that $\text{L}_{(2)} \subsetneq \PSP_{p,(2)}$, so that code-routing improves on the garden-hose model.
+In the next two sections we give evidence that $\text{L}_{(2)} \subsetneq \PSP_{p,(2)}$, so that code-routing improves on the garden-hose model.\footnote{In the introduction we make the statement that code-routing achieves the class $\modkl_{(2)}$, and that $L \subseteq \modkl$.
+In fact $PSP_p=\modkl$ as we discuss in this section, so this is the same statement as is made here.}

 \textbf{L and $\PSP_p$} We will start by considering the classes without local pre-processing of the inputs, $\text{L}$ and $\PSP_p$.
 It is believed that $\text{L} \subsetneq \PSP_p$.
 To understand why, we first need to introduce a few related complexity classes, $\NL$, $\text{UL}$, and $\modkl$.